spintheweb/framework/webbaselets/README.md

   Rapidly prototype and extend site features with code and visual tools.
 - **Site Administrators:**
   Oversee structure, permissions, and localization from a central dashboard.

+> **Note:**
+> Edits are performed in memory and must be explicitly saved to persist changes to disk.
+Access to management features should be restricted to authorized users.